amy-herring/sta198-fall2021/content/_index.md

 - mercury exposure in the Peruvian Amazon
 - men's health gap
 - COVID-19 testing and treatment
+- other important global health topics (including some chosen by you for course projects)

 In addition, each student will participate in a group that will conduct a case study project of their own interest.